Get free deal with every meal

 No charges on booking cancellation

 This reputable establishment has a loyal local following in Daryaganj, owing to the fine quality of Indian fare that has stayed consistent over the years, which is its strongest point.
 Now it opens its doors In Bikaner house which scores top points for its décor that spells, ‘old world charm’ and wonderfully delicious cuisine to match, accented by impeccable service.
-On the menu, there are the best of kababs and curries including ‘Nehari’ and ‘Anjeer kofta’.
 The dal Chor B’Zar is stewed for 48 hours and served with home churned butter is to die for.
-My vote however goes all out to the delicious ‘tabak maaz’ flat lamb rib cuts cooked in spiced milk and then fried in pure ghee till they are dark and crackling; followed by the Kashmiri tarami.
+My vote, however, goes all out to the delicious ‘Tabak Maaz’ flat lamb rib cuts cooked in spiced milk and then fried in pure ghee till they are dark and crackling.
 Share your desserts as all are gratifying.
-End your meal with kahwa, a refreshing tea, fragranced with saffron, spiced with cardamom and afloat with crisp almond slivers served from a silver samovar.
+End your meal with 'Kahwa', a refreshing tea, fragranced with saffron, spiced with cardamom and afloat with crisp almond slivers served from a silver samovar.
 The restaurant draws its asset from the vast source of recipes from across the country, achieved over time that enhances flavour and gives distinction.

 A great place to have north indian food with family.
 I love the ambience of this restaurant in Bikaner house.
 Each and every dish from starters -the melting in the mouth galauti kebab, murgi se pehle, chicken malai tikka, palak patta chaat & papdi chaat.
 All this was chef’s recommendations and all was yumm.
 The menu is so well curated by chef Malhotra, it includes from dilli ki chaat to kashmiri dishes.
 This place also has a good bar for the drinks you need.
 Staff is wonderful and their hospitality is awesome.
 We had a lovely family time .
 Thanks for making our dinner memorable.